bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 ![Group searchlight conjunction map cross-validated Mahalanobis distance within new and consolidated sequences (z-score thresholded at $p<.05$ TFCE-cluster-corrected) ](../../results/crossnobis_tfce/new_cons_conj_crossnobis_tfce_map.pdf){#fig:new_cons_conj_crossnobis_tfce_map}

+### Reorganization of the distributed sequence representation with consolidation

 In order to evaluate the changes in sequence representation during consolidation, we submitted searchlight pattern distance maps from all subjects to pairwise t-test between consolidated and new sequences, assessing signficance by permutation testing with TFCE (@fig:contrast_cons-new_crossnobis_tfce_map).
 Discriminability is found to be significantly higher in bilateral putamen, contralateral caudate nuclei, thalamus, ventral and dorsal premotor, supplementary motor and dorsolateral prefrontal cortices for consolidated sequences.